imlasky/imlasky.github.io/projects/_posts/2023-01-02-indie-comp-jobs.md

 There are a lot of different types of jobs (duh), and I could in theory do an RSS feed for ALL jobs, but that seems a bit overkill.
 So, I limiting it to tech jobs for now, as I think HN might be the best place to post for now (and it is obviously tech-oriented).

 Might do a bit more tonight, but want to actually get jobs on the page, post, and see some people actually use it.

+### January 11

+Got it pretty much all working today!
+Today, I:

+* Set up celery workers to pull from the RSS feed every 15 minutes
+* Created a page to approve or reject companies and their respective jobs

+There's a snag, though.
+I am pulling jobs from indeed and, frankly, I'm getting firehosed here.
+There's just so many.
+And I can't keep up with approving or rejecting companies.

+It also isn't an exact science on finding whether a company is funded either.
+Do I consider PPP loans funding?
+Do I consider government contracts funding?
+What about grants?

+Also, the time it takes to look up each company is not nothing, and each time, there is basically 30 new companies.
+It's so much.
+I need to figure out a way to automate this task a bit more.

+I had another idea to look at language-specific or more niche job boards.
+For example, https://elixirjobs.net/.
+It is a simple site, obviously dedicated to just elixir, and it has an RSS feed.
+If I accumulate all these together, maybe it can give a good mix of niches.
+I'd have to write a parser for each of them, though.
+But that's okay.